jwGitHub9860/CRM_Backend/README.md

 Han, and Arin Yazilim.
 “Go Error: Go : Go.Mod File Not Found in Current Directory or Any Parent Directory; (Working on GOPATH/Src).” _Stack Overflow_, 1 Sept.
 1965, stackoverflow.com/questions/67929883/go-error-go-go-mod-file-not-found-in-current-directory-or-any-parent-director/68508392#68508392.
 Accessed 28 Oct.
 2025.

+hey, and julienc.
+“How to Convert Uint32 to String?”
+Edited by Nik and Fuz, _Stack Overflow_, 22 July 2014, stackoverflow.com/questions/24886015/how-to-convert-uint32-to-string.
+Accessed 5 Nov.
+2025.

 hhh, et al. “Simple Way of Getting Key Depending on Value from Hashmap in Golang.”
 Edited by User142162, _Stack Overflow_, 14 Nov.
 2015, stackoverflow.com/questions/33701828/simple-way-of-getting-key-depending-on-value-from-hashmap-in-golang.
 Accessed 30 Oct.
 2025.

 “How to Take Input from the User in Golang?” _GeeksforGeeks_, GeeksforGeeks, 10 May 2020, www.geeksforgeeks.org/go-language/how-to-take-input-from-the-user-in-golang/.
 Accessed 28 Oct.
 2025.